 1 hour John Murphy – OmniPro

-This webinar will look at the practical use of the Summary approval procedures in Sections 203 to 207 of CA 2014 in every-day business transactions/restructurings.
+This online CPD course will look at the practical use of the Summary approval procedures in Sections 203 to 207 of CA 2014 in every-day business transactions/restructurings.
 It will identify the possibilities that arise as a result of performing some of these SAP’s.

 - A review of the summary approval procedure in general and the requirements with regards to company law:

 - What the SAP is and why it is in the legislation.

 - What is to be included in the directors’ declaration.

 - What resolutions are required by the members;